cdelorme/glog/readme.md

     logger.Info("message %v", object) // is displayed
     logger.Debug("message %v", object) // is not displayed

-You can optionally turn off the colors anytime (including creation):
+_It will still create and return a struct for your application to work with._

+You can choose at anytime to disable colored logging, or to silence the output:

     logger.NoColor = true

-You can also choose to completely silence the logger:

     logger.Silent = true